olliw42/mLRS/README.md

 ## Hardware ##

-STM32 chipsets were chosen as main platform, and a good number of STM32 based devices are supported.
+The STM32 chipsets were chosen as main platform, and a good number of STM32 based devices are supported.
 The widely available ExpressLRS hardware, which uses ESP chipsets, is not ideal for mLRS, but ExpressLRS devices are supported.

 The code currently supports:
 - MatekSys mLRS boards (2.4 GHz, 868/915 MHz)